oraichain/oraichain-static-files/mainnet-static-files/Validator-fast.md

 ### 2. Edit wallet name and moniker you prefer to create a new wallet and validator in the orai.env file you have just downloaded

 ### 3. Build and enter the container

+With docker, your validator can run on any platforms.
+As a result, it is a must to install and download Docker & docker-compose.
+Afterward, please type:

 ```bash
 docker-compose pull && docker-compose up -d --force-recreate